+Impact of harm or risk of harm Criteria

+Causing inconvenience but no/minimal loss and having no other direct material impact,

+Having the potential to cause no more than minimal loss or having no more than a minimal impact

+Causing inconvenience From the evidence we have, all of but no/minimal loss the following apply:

+No more than ten clients, employees or third parties were directly impacted.

+Score

-Causing a moderate loss or having a moderate impact, or Having the potential to cause moderate loss or have a moderate impact From the evidence we have, all of the following apply: No more than 25 clients, employees or third parties were directly impacted.
-The financial impact to any individual was no more than £1500 and was rectified within six months (or within three months of the respondent becoming aware of it).
-No individual has suffered a non-financial impact that is greater than short term stress (lasting no more than three months).
-There was a low likelihood of the misconduct having a greater impact than that described in the three bullets above.
-The misconduct did not take place over a period of more than 12 months.
-The likely impact on public trust and confidence is minimal.
-There is no demonstrable impact on the wider public interest.
-4 Causing a significant loss or having a significant impact, or Having the potential to cause significant loss or to have a significant impact From the evidence we have, all of the following apply: No more than fifty clients, employees or third parties were directly impacted.
-The financial impact to any individual was no more than £3,000 and was rectified within six months (or within three months of the respondent becoming aware of it).
-No individual suffered a non financial impact that is greater than short term stress (lasting no more than three months)#.
-There was a low likelihood of the misconduct having a greater impact than that described in the three bullets above.
-The misconduct did not take place over a period of more than 12 months.
-The likely impact on public trust and confidence is not more than significant (this means that it can be more than minimal but cannot be serious) There is no demonstrable impact on the wider public interest 6
+- The actual financial impact to any individual was no more than £500 and was rectified within three months (or within one month of the respondent becoming aware of it). - No individual has suffered a non-financial impact that is greater than being inconvenienced. - There was a low likelihood of the misconduct having a greater impact than that described in the three bullets above. - The misconduct did not take place over a period of more than 12 months. - The likely impact on public trust and confidence is minimal. - There is no demonstrable impact on the wider public interest.

+Causing a moderate

+moderate impact, or

+Having the potential to

+cause moderate loss

+or have a moderate

+loss or having a

+impact

+From the evidence we have, all of the following apply:

+- No more than 25 clients, employees or third parties were directly impacted. - The financial impact to any individual was no more than £1500 and was rectified within six months (or within three months of the respondent becoming aware of it). - No individual has suffered a non-financial impact that is greater than short term stress (lasting no more than three months).

+- There was a low likelihood of the misconduct having a greater impact than that described in the three bullets above. - The misconduct did not take place over a period of more than 12 months. - The likely impact on public trust and confidence is minimal. - There is no demonstrable impact on the wider public interest. - Causing a significant loss or having a significant impact, or - Having the potential to cause significant loss or to have a significant impact

+From the evidence we have, all of the following apply:

+- No more than fifty clients, employees or third parties were directly impacted. - The financial impact to any individual was no more than £3,000 and was rectified within six months (or within three months of the respondent becoming aware of it). - No individual suffered a non financial impact that is greater than short term stress (lasting no more than three months). - There was a low likelihood of the misconduct having a

+- greater impact than that described in the three bullets above. - The misconduct did not take place over a period of more than 12 months. - The likely impact on public trust and confidence is not more than significant (this means that it can be more than minimal but cannot be serious) - here is no demonstrable impact on the wider public interest